EvgeniiTitov/coding-practice/coding_practice/data_structures/graphs/README.md

     paths = defaultdict(list)
     nodes = graph.nodes.copy()
     while nodes:

+        # FIND THE CLOSEST TO SOURCE NODE - JUST USE HEAP LOL
         min_node = None
         # Every iter we find a node to start from, must be closest to the start,
         # i.e. has smallest distance/weight.
 This node is the one we've visited